ringcentral/ringcentral-api-docs/docs/meetings/quick-start/index.md

 ##### Not ready to code?

-<a class="btn btn-primary" href="https://developers.ringcentral.com/api-products/meetings">Learn more about the Meetings API &raquo;</a>
+<a class="btn btn-primary" href="https://developers.ringcentral.com/api-products/meetings">Learn more about the RingCentral Video API &raquo;</a>